-2 Planning and Compulsory Purchase Act 2004 and the Town and Country (Local Planning) (England) Regulations 2012
+2 Planning and Compusory Purchase Act 2004 and the Town and Country (Local Planning) (England) Regulations 2012 3 National Planning Policy Framework, December 2023

-- 1.15.
-The Vision and Strategic Objectives set out how it is proposed that waste be managed to ensure it benefits, protects and enhances communities and the environment of East London.
-The Policies and Policies Map are intended to ensure the Vision is realised and the Strategic Objectives are achieved. - 1.16.
-To establish how the objectives of the Plan are being met, certain indicators will be monitored on a regular basis as detailed in Appendix 1. - 1.17.
-The National Planning Policy Framework (NPPF) and National Planning Policy for Waste (NPPW) expect local planning authorities to focus on determining if a proposed development is a suitable use of land, and the consequences of the use, rather than managing any related processes or emissions, which are regulated under separate pollution control regimes.
+- Policies Map - 1.14 Together these elements confirm how and where the Boroughs expect the waste management of waste to take place in East London. - 1.15 The draft Vision and draft Strategic Objectives set out how it is proposed that waste will be managed to ensure it benefits, protects and enhances communities and the environment of East London.
+The Policies and Policies Map are intended to ensure the Vision is realised and the Strategic Objectives are achieved. - 1.16 The NPPF and National Planning Policy for Waste (NPPW) expect local planning authorities to focus on determining if a proposed development is a suitable use of land, and the consequences of the use, rather than managing any related processes or emissions, which are regulated under separate pollution control regimes.
 Local Planning Authorities (LPAs) should assume that these regimes will be applied effectively by pollution control authorities e.g. the Environment Agency.
-Similarly, once a planning decision has been reached for a specific development, the planning concerns should not be re-evaluated through the permitting regimes managed by pollution control authorities. - 1.18.
-It is important that developers contact the pollution control authorities at the earliest design stages to ensure that proposals put forward take account of pollution control requirements.
+Similarly, once a planning decision has been reached for a specific development, the planning concerns should not be re-evaluated through the permitting regimes managed by pollution control authorities. - 1.17 It is important that developers contact the pollution control authorities are the earliest design stages to ensure that proposals put forward take account of pollution control requirements.